xguse/blacktie/docs/_build/html/_sources/project.txt

 - intelligently continue with the analysis if a single run fails
 - run multiple, complex tophat/cufflinks experiments at once using a single command
 - generates SGE qsub-able scripts for use with a computing cluster
+- checks for R installation
+- checks for cummeRbund library and walks user through installation if its not installed yet
 - automatic preliminary CummeRbund Quality Control, Basic Differential Expression, and Basic Pattern Discovery plots using CummeRbund

 Dedicated bioinformatics personnel can be few and far between.
 Blacktie aims to bring automated, reproducible RNA-seq with built-in record keeping to more labs so that your valuable data does not fester on your servers, and you can publish sooner.